Staatsbedrijf der Posterijen, Telegrafie en Telefonie

 as well, P&T was renamed in 1928 Staatsbedrijf der Posterijen, Telegrafie en

 Telefonie (PTT) — the state-owned company for Post, Telegraph and Telephone.

-During WWII, the PTT was privitised by the German occupier, which was undone
+During WWII, PTT was privitised by the German occupant, which was undone

 immediately after the war had ended in 1945.
 This situation lasted until the